xstar97/palworld-query-api/README.md

 Replace the default values as needed when running the binary.

+### Routes

+- `/healthz`: This route is used to check the health status of the server.

+- `/servers/:name`: This route is used to retrieve server information by specifying the server name.

+- `/servers/`: This route lists all available servers and their information.

 ### Docker Installation

 Alternatively, you can use the Docker image hosted on GitHub.
 Use the following `docker-compose.yml` file: